lsst/dp1_lsst_io/docs/overview/index.rst

 Observations
 ============

-The fields, filters, and dates of the ComCam observations included in DP1.
+The fields, filters, and dates of the observations included in DP1.

 .. toctree::
     :maxdepth: 2